asepindrak/santuy/README.md

 # Santuy

-Santuy is a nodejs framework and database generator from model schema
+Santuy is a nodejs framework and database generator from model schema.

 > **You are viewing docs for the v1 of santuy**